-To validate the performance of our \gls{DBMH}, we compare its results to solutions of the \gls{MIP} and to heuristic solutions, considering all 351 real-world instances.
-We generate heuristic solutions by applying the \gls{CH} first and the \gls{LS} afterward.
-We conducted 10 runs per instance for every solution approach.
-Table~\ref{tab:resultsMipHybridCNDtd10} provides an overview of the aggregated results by instance size and solution method.
-We report the percentage of instances solved to optimality (opt.solved[\%]), the average computational time to optimality (t[s]), the average gap between the best solution and the best bound (gap[\%]), and the average deviation from the best-known solution ($\Delta \objectiveValue$[\%]).
+The table header states the number of instances (\# Instances) and the average best driver count per instance (Average best $\objectiveValue$) for each instance size.
+In the table's main body, we report the percentage of instances solved to optimality (opt.solved[\%]), the average computational time to optimality (t[s]), the average gap between the best solution and the best bound (gap[\%]), the average deviation from the best-known solution ($\Delta \objectiveValue$[\%]), and the accumulated driver count over all instances per instance size ($\sum \objectiveValue$) for every solution method.
 The results in Table~\ref{tab:resultsMipHybridCNDtd10} demonstrate that our \glsfirst{DBMH} outperforms the \gls{MIP} and the \gls{CH}+\gls{LS} on real-world instances.
 Specifically, on medium and large instances, our matheuristic solves more instances to proven optimality than the \gls{MIP}.
 This result demonstrates the relevance of the heuristic components and the destructive bound improvement for obtaining optimal solutions.
 Moreover, these additional components allow us to reduce computational times by 79.42\% for small instances compared to the \gls{MIP}.
 Another advantage of our approach is its ability to provide feasible solutions for all instances within seconds.
-By contrast, the \gls{MIP} fails to find any feasible solution for the majority of medium and large instances, which is why we cannot state the \gls{MIP}'s average gap and deviation from best-known solutions for these instances.
-While the combination of \gls{CH} and \gls{LS} performs best with respect to computational times, its solutions deviate by 10.39\% on average from best-known solutions, indicating the importance of the destructive bound improvement and the \gls{MIP} to reach optimal solutions.
+By contrast, the \gls{MIP} fails to find any feasible solution for the majority of medium and large instances, which is why we cannot state the \gls{MIP}'s average gap, deviation from best-known solutions, and total driver count for these instances.
+While the combination of \gls{CH} and \gls{LS} performs best with respect to computational times, its solutions deviate by 10.39\% on average from best-known solutions and require a total of $155$ additional drivers compared to the \gls{DBMH}, indicating the importance of the destructive bound improvement and the \gls{MIP} to reach optimal solutions.
 For large instances, however, the deviation of heuristic solutions from best-known solutions is relatively low with 1.60\% as our matheuristic often terminates without finding the optimal solution in these cases.

 Recalling the requirements resulting from the practical application described at the beginning of Section~\ref{ss:solApproach}, the results in Table~\ref{tab:resultsMipHybridCNDtd10} indicate that our \glsfirst{DBMH} is the most appropriate solution method for practical applications as it generates feasible solutions quickly and provides information about the obtained solution quality.